How to Choose a Freediving Course in Melbourne

 - Buddy procedures and rescue techniques

-- When NOT to dive (illness, fatigue, conditions)
+- When NOT to dive (illness, fatigue, poor conditions)

 For an in-depth comparison of certification agencies and what each offers, see our complete certification comparison on Freediving For All.